Audi RS6 Avant review

 The interior layout, fit and finish

-In traditional RS Audi fashion, the RS6 takes the already impressive configuration of the standard Audi A6 Avant and dials up the sportiness a notch.
-There’s a flat-bottomed steering wheel, swathes of carbonfibre, plenty of Alcantara wrapping and heavily bolstered, diamond-stitched-leather sport seats.
+In traditional RS fashion, the Audi RS6 Avant takes the already impressive configuration of a standard Audi A6 Avant and dials up the sportiness a notch.
+There’s a flat-bottomed steering wheel, swathes of carbon fibre, plenty of Alcantara wrapping and heavily bolstered, diamond-stitched leather sport seats.

-There are two touchscreens too.
-The lower screen is mainly for the climate controls, while the upper one does the rest of the features: media, navigation, car settings and so on.
+There are two touchscreens.
+The lower screen is mainly for the climate controls, while the upper one covers most of the rest of the infotainment system features: media, navigation, car settings and so on.

-The software is responsive and on the whole the menus are simple to follow, but with so few physical buttons, you do find yourself looking away from the road a lot to make adjustments.
-The Porsche Panamera is no better here, but the rotary controllers in the M3 and the BMW M5 are easier and safer to operate while driving.
+The software is responsive, and on the whole the menus are simple to follow, but with so few physical buttons, you do find yourself looking away from the road a lot to make adjustments.
+The Porsche Panamera is no better here, but the rotary controller in the BMW M3 is easier and safer to operate while driving.

-The RS6's build quality is right up with the best performance cars including the M5 and the Panamera, and visibility is good.
-It's easier to see out of than the Porsche Panamera Sport Turismo and comes with front and rear parking sensors, a rear-view camera, adaptive matrix LED dipped headlight beams and laser-light main beams.
+The RS6's build quality is right up with the best performance cars including the Panamera, and visibility is good.
+It's easier to see out of than a Panamera and comes with front and rear parking sensors, a rear-view camera, adaptive matrix LED dipped headlight beams and laser-light main beams.

 Passenger & boot space